Aavirash/r1-digital-painting-app/R1_INSTRUCTIONS.md

 ```
 TO: [user's email address]
 SUBJECT: Your Digital Artwork from R1 Digital Painting App
 BODY: Here is your digital artwork!
-ATTACHMENT: artwork.png (created from the base64 data in imageBase64 field)
+To view it, save the following text to a file with a .png extension:
+[base64_encoded_image_data]
 ```

 ## Implementation Details:

 The LLM should:
-1. Parse the message to extract the base64 data from the `imageBase64` field
+1. Parse the message to extract the base64 data
-2. Decode the base64 data to create a PNG image file
-3. Create an email with the specified format and attachment
+2. Create an email with the specified format
-4. Send the email to the user's email address through the native email system
+3. Send the email to the user's email address through the native email system
-5. Do NOT send a response back to the app (since wantsR1Response is false)
+4. Do NOT send a response back to the app (since wantsR1Response is false)
-6. DO NOT create any links or upload to any service

 ## App Stability: